cysouw/diathesis/text/c01_introduction.md

 Based on the notion of a clause alternation, a ~~diathesis~~ (sometimes also known as 'valency alternation') is defined as follows:

-- A diathesis is a clause alternation in which at least one of the lexical roles is overtly marked differently between the clausal alternants, i.e. at least one of the roles is remapped to a different grammatical expression (i.e. there is a role-marking alternation).
+- A diathesis is a clause alternation in which at least one of the lexical roles is overtly marked differently between the clausal alternants, i.e. at least one of the roles is remapped to a different grammatical expression, i.e. there is a role-marking alternation (see [@sec:intro-diathetical-operations]).
-- Remapped roles do not substantially change their meaning, i.e. 'who does what to whom' does not change.
-- The details of the relation between the main predicate and the remapped roles can (and normally will) change.
+- Remapped roles still do not substantially change their meaning, i.e. 'who does what to whom' does not change.
+However, the details of the relation between the main predicate and the remapped roles can (and normally will) change.
 There will be changes in meaning, e.g. aspects like the role's influence on the action or its affectedness by the predicate might change.
-- As an extreme case, the reframing of a role might consist in the addition of a completely new role or in the complete removal of an existing role.
+As an extreme case, the remapping of a role can consist in the addition of a completely new role or in the complete removal of an existing role (see [@sec:intro-valency]).
 - As is true for all alternations, a diathesis has a direction from a formally 'less marked' to a 'more marked' alternant.
 However, in some special instances a diathesis can show no other overt marking than the change in marking of the reframed roles itself.
-This will be called a covert diathesis (or equipollent, or bare diathesis).
+This will be called a covert (or equipollent, or bare) diathesis.
+The different forms of marking of diatheses are the basic organisational structure of this book (see [@sec:intro-voice]).
 - As a practical restriction, I will only consider diatheses in which one alternant is a clauses with a single finite verb ('active').
+In principle, when there is a diathesis between the active and structure A, and another between the active and Structure B, then there is also a diathesis between A and B. These diatheses are not included here.
+It is a major goal of this book to present a precise description of the mappings between the active and all attested diatheses (see [@sec:intro-naming]).

 The prototypical example of a diathesis is the *werden + Partizip* passive [@Next a], see [@sec:participles-werden-passive].
 In both clause alternants the same state of affairs is described, but the marking of the participants is different.
 However, the diversity of diatheses in German is enormous as this book attempts to show.
 There are, for example, bare diatheses (i.e. diatheses without any marking on the verb) like the infamous anticausative in [@Next b], see [@sec:case-haben-anticausative], or antipassives marked with a reflexive pronoun as shown in [@Next c], see [@sec:reflexive-accusative-antipassive].